DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 - `VPCSecurityGroupIds` - Comma separated list of VPC Security Group Ids.
 Used when AWS PrivateLink is enabled.
 - `VPCSubnetIds` - Comma separated list of VPC Subnet Ids.
 Used when AWS PrivateLink is enabled.
-- `AdditionalTargetLambdaARNs` - Comma separated list of lambda ARNs that will get called asynchronously with the same data the forwarder receives.
+- `AdditionalTargetLambdaARNs` - Comma separated list of Lambda ARNs that will get called asynchronously with the same `event` the Datadog Forwarder receives.